 Marjoram’s origin is from Western Asia and Eastern Mediterranean, mainly in Turkey and Cyprus.
 This popular garden plant has a very long history as a culinary and medicinal herb.
-Aphrodite, the goddess of love and beauty, was said to treasure this herb.
 The Greeks called marjoram ‘joy of the mountain’ and used it to make garlands for weddings as a symbol of love and honor.
 In ancient Egypt, marjoram was used in healing, disinfecting, and preserving.
 This plant has been long used to prevent milk from souring.

 Strongly aromatic herb